 The weather in Norway during the summer varies widely, though its climate is relatively temperate.
 Average temperatures in July range from the 40s to 60s during the day and are cooler at night.
 Brief rain showers are common, and it can change quickly from sunny and warm to windy, rainy and cold.

 - What are the arrival and departure airports for my child's trip?

 You will need to arrange transportation for your child to and from Oslo International Airport (OSL) at trip start and trip end.
 We will provide more specific travel information once we have placed your child on a trip.

 - How often will my child have access to showers and laundry?

 Groups typically shower and do laundry once a week.

 - Please tell me about the currency on this trip.

 Norway uses the Norwegian krone (plural: kroner).
-Some banks may be able to order kroner.
-Students can also exchange money in airports throughout the US, or leaders can help students withdraw kroner using a debit card or exchange US dollars upon arrival in Norway.
+The Overland leaders can help students withdraw kroner using a debit card or exchange US dollars upon arrival in Norway.